A Comprehensive Overview of the Lebesgue Differentiation Theorem in Coq: Covering lemmas and the maximal inequality

 \subsection{Vitali's covering lemma}

 In its finite version, the Vitali covering lemma can be stated as follows: given a finite collection of balls $B_i$ with $i\in s$, there exists a subcollection $B_j$ with $j\in D$ of pairwise disjoint balls such that $\bigcup_{i\in s} B_i \subseteq \bigcup_{j\in D} 3B_j$.
 To formalize this statement without committing to a concrete representation for collection of balls, we represent them by a function \coqin{B : I -> set R} such that each set satisfies a predicate \coqin{is_ball}, instead of representing them, say, as a function returning pairs of a center and a radius.
-For the \coqin{is_ball} predicate, this gives rise to two functions \coqin{cpoint} and \coqin{radius} returning resp.\ a center point and a non-negative radius, when the set is indeed a ball.
+The approach using the \coqin{is_ball} predicate gives rise to two functions \coqin{cpoint} and \coqin{radius} returning respectively a center point and a non-negative radius, when the set is indeed a ball.
 The finiteness of the collections is captured by using lists (respectively \coqin{s} and \coqin{D} below).

-The function \coqin{sball} scales the radius of a ball:
+The notation \coqin{*`} represents scaling of the radius of a ball, i.e., \coqin{k *` B} is the open ball with center \coqin{cpoint B} and radius \coqin{k * radius B}.

 We also formalized the infinite version of Vitali's covering lemma \cite[file \coqin{normedtype.v}]{analysis} and Vitali's theorem \cite[file \coqin{lebesgue_measure.v}]{analysis}, which are much more involved.
-We did not need them to prove the \LDT{} but they served as a test-bed for using the \coqin{is_ball} predicate and are anyway often mentioned in connection with the \FTC{}.
+We did not need them to prove the \LDT{} but they served as a test-bed for using the \coqin{is_ball} predicate and are anyway often mentioned in connection with proofs of the \FTC{}.